 For companies looking to improve hands-on processes – picking, receiving, replenishment, etc. – the best option is often to supplement their SAP WMS or ERP with external work execution software.

-(Download our WMS Upgrade Guide for more information on how to assess your current systems, and hear how three companies followed different strategies to upgrade their systems.)
+(Download our Extending SAP WMS and ERP Whitepaper for more information on how to assess your current systems, and hear how three companies followed different strategies to upgrade their systems.)

 More and more DCs are supplementing their SAP ERP or EWM systems with Work Execution or Warehouse Execution Systems that fully optimize, direct, and coordinate the movement of products by people and machines (including autonomous mobile robots, so called AMRs).
 The following examples show two different approaches to adding Work Execution to SAP.